redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 Run the following command to verify that all non-reserved namespaces contain the odh-trusted-ca-bundle ConfigMap `oc get configmaps --all-namespaces -l app.kubernetes.io/part-of=opendatahub-operator | grep odh-trusted-ca-bundle`

+## Configuring the OpenShift AI Operator logger
+[Section 3.5.1 source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html/installing_and_uninstalling_openshift_ai_self-managed/installing-and-deploying-openshift-ai_install#configuring-the-operator-logger_operator-log) You can change the log level for OpenShift AI Operator (`development`, `""`, `production`) components by setting the .spec.devFlags.logmode flag for the DSC Initialization/DSCI custom resource during runtime.
+If you do not set a logmode value, the logger uses the INFO log level by default.

+Configure the log level from the OpenShift CLI by using the following command with the logmode value set to the log level that you want
+`oc patch dsci default-dsci -p '{"spec":{"devFlags":{"logmode":"development"}}}' --type=merge`

+Viewing the OpenShift AI Operator log
+`oc get pods -l name=rhods-operator -o name -n redhat-ods-operator |  xargs -I {} oc logs -f {} -n redhat-ods-operator`

+You can also view via the console
+**Workloads > Deployments > Pods > redhat-ods-operator > Logs**

 ## Installing KServe dependencies (~3min)